President’s Leadership Team Report February 3 and 10, 2021

 • The goal of the training was to provide basic, practical techniques on how to develop

-alliances and a sense of community between multicultural groups and practical skills training
+alliances and a sense of community between multicultural groups and practical skills

-dealing with diversity-related issues when working with individuals and groups from diverse
+dealing with diversity-related issues when working with individuals and groups from

 populations.